RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

-Hereby attaching a video which will demonstrate as in how to Setup an Organization:
+The following video will help you to setup an Organization:

 .. raw:: html